Union County Jail, FL

 - Visiting hours are Thursday and Friday each week from 1:00pm until 3:00pm.

-- Visits are allowed on one of those days and are restricted to immediate family only.
+- Visits are allowed on one of the scheduled days and restricted to immediate family only.

-- Anyone visiting the facility is subject to search pursuant to Florida State Statute.
+- Any person visiting the facility is subject to search pursuant to Florida State Statute.

 Communication